Materials & Design

-Neoprene: Our suits are 100 percent #39 Yamamoto Japanese rubber — the highest grade neoprene available.
+Neoprene: Our suits are 100 percent Yamamoto Japanese rubber (#39 and #40) — the highest grade neoprene available.
 It’s not just water impermeable; it’s also light, warm, flexible, and durable.

 Cut: We minimize the number of seams for comfort and for a perfect fit.
-Our wetsuit has seven panels — half the number of most high-end suits.
-And because the seams are strategically positioned (located in areas where the least amount of stretching or compression occurs), our wetsuits experience less leakage over time and better flexibility.
+Our wetsuits have only seven panels — half the number of most high-end suits.
+And because the seams are strategically positioned (located in areas where the least amount of stretching or compression occurs), our wetsuits experience less leakage over time and greater flexibility.

-Construction: Our wetsuit is glued and blindstitched then taped in areas of high-stress with Yamamoto SCS tape — 0.5-mm neoprene with a smooth, gold finish.
+Construction: Our wetsuits are glued and blindstitched then taped in areas of high-stress with Yamamoto SCS tape — 0.5-mm neoprene with a smooth, gold finish.

 Environmental Impact: FERAL wetsuits are constructed of limestone-based neoprene, as opposed to the traditional wetsuit industry’s petroleum-based standard.
-How much less environmental impact limestone-based rubber has over petroleum-based rubber is still unclear, but a longer-lasting wetsuit is good for your bank account and carbon footprint alike.
+How much less environmental impact limestone-based rubber has over petroleum-based rubber is still unclear, but a longer-lasting wetsuit is good for your bank account, carbon footprint, and keeps more rubber from landfills.